-Looking to advance the frontiers of research in computational mathematics and scientific computing?
-Are you passionate about impacting problems of national importance?
+Looking to advance the research frontier in computational mathematics and scientific computing?
+Are you passionate about making an impact on fundamental problems of national interest?
 If so, envision the opportunities as Sandia’s next John von Neumann Postdoctoral Fellow.

 - Address complex problems in support of mission areas of national importance,

 - Collaborate with highly motivated researchers on challenging research questions, and

-- Disseminate your work via leading publication and conference venues.
+- Disseminate your work via leading publications and conference venues.

-We are seeking applications from researchers in the broad domain of computational and applied mathematics, including algorithm analysis, applied probability, combinatorial scientific computing, control theory, data science, discrete mathematics, discretization methods, graph algorithms, high-performance computing, integral equations and nonlocal models, linear and multilinear algebra, machine learning, mathematical analysis, meshing, modeling & simulation, multilevel/multiphysics/multiscale methods, numerical analysis, operations research, optimization, ordinary and partial differential equations, numerical solvers, statistical inference, time integration, and uncertainty quantification.
+We are seeking applications from researchers in the broad domain of computational and applied mathematics, including algorithm analysis, applied probability, combinatorial scientific computing, control theory, data science, discrete mathematics, discretization methods, graph algorithms, high-performance computing, integral equations and nonlocal models, linear and multilinear algebra, scientific machine learning, mathematical analysis, meshing, modeling & simulation, multilevel/multiphysics/multiscale methods, numerical analysis, operations research, optimization, ordinary and partial differential equations, numerical solvers, statistical inference, time integration, and uncertainty quantification.

 Sandia is committed to nurturing a culture compatible with a broad group of people and perspectives in accordance with the changing makeup of the workforce.
 In support of this vision, the center actively recruits applicants from diverse backgrounds and fosters an inclusive community.